 Best places to stay in Downtown Pittsburgh:

-Best luxury hotel: Omni William Penn Hotel This 4-star hotel offers comfortable guest room accommodations, award-winning cuisine, and exquisite banquet space.
+- luxury: Omni William Penn Hotel This 4-star hotel offers comfortable guest room accommodations, award-winning cuisine, and exquisite banquet space.
 It’s 30km from Pittsburgh International Airport and Allegheny County Airport.

-Best mid-range hotel: Hampton Inn & Suites Pittsburgh Downtown This 3-star hotel is set right in the heart of Pittsburgh, offers a convenient location near a variety of attractions, museums, gardens, and entertainment.
+- mid-range: Hampton Inn & Suites Pittsburgh Downtown This 3-star hotel is set right in the heart of Pittsburgh, offers a convenient location near a variety of attractions, museums, gardens, and entertainment.
 There’s also an indoor swimming pool and exercise center, free hot breakfast, and the Suite Shop convenience store.

 2. North Shore, Where to Stay in Pittsburgh on a Budget